Molecular Plant Pathology

 Molecular Plant Pathology is a monthly open access peer-reviewed scientific journal published by Wiley-Blackwell on behalf of the British Society for Plant Pathology.
 It was established in January 2000 by Gary D. Foster, University of Bristol, who acted as editor-in-chief from 2000 to 2012.
 The journal covers research concerning plant pathology, in particular its molecular aspects such as plant-pathogen interactions.
 The current editor-in-chief is Ralph A. Dean (North Carolina State University).
-The journal had a 2017 impact factor of 4.188, ranking it 17th out of 223 journals in the category "Plant Sciences".
+The journal has a 2025 impact factor of 5.0, ranking it 30th out of 223 journals in the category "Plant Sciences".
 The journal became open access in January 2019.